IbrahimElshafey/LocalResumableFunction/_Documents/Features.md

-﻿# Features
+﻿# Features to work on
 * Find instances that failed when resume execution and re-run them
 * Build Nuget package to target multiple runtimes and versions
-* Security and IUserContext
+* Security and IUserContext (out of scope)

-* Function priority/Matched Waits priority
+* Workflow/Function priority/Matched Waits priority
 	* How hangfire handle priority

 * Performance Analysis/Monitoring